stonemjs/core/docs/options/AdapterConfig/interfaces/AdapterConfig.md

 # Interface: AdapterConfig

-Adapter config.
+AdapterConfig Interface.

-This object defines the configuration options for the adapter.
+This interface defines the configuration options for an adapter within the Stone.js framework.
-It includes settings for the adapter's URL, alias, current status, server configuration, and other related properties for managing the adapter's behavior.
+It includes settings for the adapter's alias, resolver, middleware, and hooks, among other properties.
+The AdapterConfig allows developers to manage how the adapter behaves and how it integrates with the application.

 ## Properties